Quasi-Dense Similarity Learning for Multiple Object Tracking: Introduction

 Because one sample has more than one positive samples on the reference image, we extend the contrastive learning~\cite{hadsell2006dimensionality, sohn2016improved, wu2018unsupervised} to multiple positive forms that makes the quasi-dense learning feasible.
 Each sample is thus trained to distinguish all proposals on the other image simultaneously.
 This contrast provides stronger supervision than using only the handful ground truth labels and enhances the instance similarity learning.

 The inference process, which maintains the matching candidates and measures the instance similarity, also plays an important role in the tracking performance.
 Besides similarity, MOT also needs to consider false positives, id switches, new appeared objects, and terminated tracks.
 To tackle the missing targets with our similarity metric, we include backdrops, the unmatched objects in the last frame, for matching and use \emph{bi-directional softmax} to enforce the bi-directional consistency.
-The no target objects lack the consistency thus has low similarity scores to any objects.
+The objects that do not have matching targets will lack the consistency thus has low similarity scores to any objects.
 To track the multiple targets, we also conduct duplicate removal to filter the matching candidates.

-Quasi-dense contrastive learning can be easily used with most existing detectors since generating region of interests is widely used in object detection algorithms.
+Quasi-dense similarity learning can be easily used with most existing detectors since generating region of interests is widely used in object detection algorithms.
 In this paper, we apply our method to Faster R-CNN~\cite{frcnn} along with a lightweight embedding extractor and residual networks~\cite{resnet} and build \emph{Quasi-Dense Tracking} (QDTrack) models.
 We conduct extensive experiments on MOT~\cite{mot16}, BDD100K~\cite{bdd100k}, Waymo~\cite{waymo}, and TAO~\cite{tao} tracking benchmarks.
 Despite its simplicity, QDTrack outperforms all existing methods without bells and whistles.
 It achieves 68.7 MOTA on MOT17 at 20.3 FPS without using external training data.
 Moreover, it boosts almost 10 points of MOTA and significantly decreases the number of ID switches on BDD100K and Waymo datasets, establishing solid records on these brand-new large-scale benchmarks.
 QDTrack allows end-to-end training, thereby simplifying the training and testing procedures of multi-object tracking frameworks.
 The simplicity and effectiveness shall benefit further research.